 The wedding couple remains till the end of the reception and not only, sometimes the very close friends stay with the couple even after the reception, they go all together for a drink or even accompany them to their new house.

 At the end of the wedding day, just before guests leave, Bride and Groom give small gifts to their guests to say thank you.
-Italians call them bomboniere, made of a present, confetti (sugared almonds) and printed ribbons.
-Bomboniere is a symbol of family life.
+Italians call them bomboniere, made of a present, confetti (sugared almonds), and printed ribbons.
+Italian Bomboniere with confetti are a symbol of family life.
 The number of confetti is very important: it should be an odd number - preferably 5 or 7- each a good-luck number.